unicode-org/message-format-wg/spec/formatting.md

    supported by the implementation, process them as specified.
    Such `u:` options MAY be removed from the resolved mapping of _options_.

-5. Call the function implementation with the following arguments:
+5. Call the _function handler_ with the following arguments:

    - The _function context_.
    - The resolved mapping of _options_.